Eoinocal/Halite/Readme.md

       active connections to shutdown down 'cleanly' an optional small dialog is displayed to alert the user that the program is still running.

-Subversion: svn://svn.geekisp.com/halite

-In addition you can check out the Trac site (trac.geekisp.com/halite) but I haven't really done much with it ...yet.

 ## Thanks